freiremelgiz/ECE532-FinalProject/README.md

 The first classification was a simple Least Squares training the weight vector with the training data provided in the datasets.
 Then I classified the testing data on each dataset.
 Using the results from Principal Component Analysis, I decided to perform the Least Squares classification on a low-rank approximation of the training data matrix.
 The rank was chosen based on the trend of singular values found.
 The results are summarized in the table below.

+**Table 2**.
+Least Squares classification results.
+Also shows results when the weights were trained on a low-rank approximation of the training data matrix.
+The rank of the approximation was informed by the PCA.

 | Dataset |  Error: Full-rank  | Approximation rank |   Error: Low-rank  |
 | :----:  |  :--------------:  | :----------------: |  :---------------: |
 |   1     |         0.20 %     |  	 20	    |       32.08 %      |